 Exceptions to the Open Meetings Law: Closed sessions take place as part of an open meeting.
 The item for discussion in the closed session shall be listed as part of the tentative agenda on the public notice.
 The motion for a closed session, stating the purpose for the closed session, will be made and seconded during the open meeting.
 A minimum of two-thirds of the board, or all of the board members present, must vote in favor of the motion on a roll call vote.
 Closed sessions will be electronically recorded and have detailed minutes kept by the board secretary or court reporter.
 Final action on matters discussed in the closed session shall be taken in an open meeting.

-The minutes and recordings will restate the motion made in the open meeting, the roll call vote, the members present, and the time the closed session began and ended.
-The recordings and the written minutes shall be kept for one year from the date of the meeting.
+The minutes and the electronic recording will restate the motion made in the open meeting, the roll call vote, the members present, and the time the closed session began and ended.
+The electronic recording and written minutes shall be kept for one year from the date of the meeting.
 Real estate related minutes and recordings will be made public after the real estate transaction is completed.

-The detailed minutes and recordings shall be sealed and shall not be public record open to public inspection.
-The minutes and recordings shall only be opened upon court order in an action to enforce the requirements of the open meetings law.
+The detailed minutes and electronic recording will be sealed and will not be public record open to public inspection.
+The minutes and electronic recording will only be opened upon court order in an action to enforce the requirements of the open meetings law.
 The board has complete discretion as to who may be present at a closed session.